BEFORE YOU GO...

 As Russia does not face any international sanctions or penalties from the UAE, Russian money launderers that are sanctioned in other countries can use the UAE’s OTC platforms to perform crypto transactions.
 The lack of public reporting requirements and the use of cash-intensive trading means that money is being laundered through UAE’s crypto sector without any checks.
 It can’t be said how much money is being stashed using crypto firms or how much of these activities are known to regulatory authorities.

 That being said, OTC crypto trading has contributed to an increase in the international scrutiny faced by the United Arab Emirates due to the flow of illicit money through its crypto sector.
-This has also led the UAE into the grey list of high-risk money laundering countries by the Paris-based Financial Action Task Force (FATF) in March.
+This has also led the UAE into the gray list of high-risk money laundering countries by the Paris-based Financial Action Task Force (FATF) in March.
 Considering the current scenario, crypto firms in the UAE are urged to implement robust identity verification checks to know who they are dealing with, and in order to combat illicit financing.

 Despite the UAE’s efforts to bring in some of the world’s biggest cryptocurrency exchanges and establish itself as a global crypto hub, the Arab country has recently faced international scrutiny due to inadequate checks and measures to clamp down on money laundering.
-During the Russian invasion of Ukraine, the UAE was among other major financial centres of the world to be flooded with requests to clean illegally-obtained funds.
+During the Russian invasion of Ukraine, the UAE was among other major financial centers of the world to be flooded with requests to clean illegally-obtained funds.

 Just like Dubai’s property market, crypto firms also got the opportunity to make big revenues.
-However, the news wasn’t all good – as the FATF placed the UAE on its grey list of countries that needed monitoring.
+However, the news wasn’t all good – as the FATF placed the UAE on its gray list of countries that needed monitoring.
 The UAE was placed along with Turkey, Syria, and Panama in the list of countries that the FATF requires to address the risks of money laundering.

 How to Ensure Regulatory Compliance

 Just like traditional banks and financial firms, regulated crypto firms in the UAE need to incorporate robust KYC verification measures.
-The common perception about identity verification measures is that they are time-consuming, labour intensive, and make customers run away.
+The common perception about identity verification measures is that they are time-consuming, labor intensive, and make customers run away.
 However, that’s not the case with today’s AI-driven KYC verification solutions.
 There are new and updated solutions to ensure that crypto firms know who they are onboarding while making the process quick and convenient for the customer.
 An effective KYC solution provides support of numerous languages and document templates to make the process as accurate as possible.

 Most crypto firms operating in the UAE fall under the scope of Anti-Money Laundering (AML) regulations, and their customers include individuals and businesses from all over the world.
 For crypto firms, an effective KYC solution must include the verification of different types and templates of ID documents.
 Moreover, crypto firms must be capable of verifying the identity of their customers along with address verification through digital IDs, utility bills or driving licenses.